Equivalence and Conditional Independence in Atomic Sheaf Logic: The Schanuel topos

 \section{The Schanuel topos}

-We give a condensed outline of one more example in which we have an atomic sheaf logic of equivalence and conditional independence: the Schanuel topos, which is equivalent to the category of nominal sets of Gabbay and Pitts~\cite{GabP,pitts}.
+We give a very condensed outline, without proofs, of one more example in which we have an atomic sheaf logic of equivalence and conditional independence: the Schanuel topos, which is equivalent to the category of nominal sets of Gabbay and Pitts~\cite{GabP,pitts}.

 Let $\I$ be (a small version of) the category whose objects are finite sets and whose morphisms are injective functions.
 We consider the topos of atomic sheaves over the category $\Iop$.
-Since all maps in $\I$ are obviously monomorphic, all maps in $\Iop$ are epimorphic. \begin{proposition} The category $\Iop$ carries independent pullback structure satisfying the descent property and it has pairings. \end{proposition} \begin{proof}[Description of structure] Define a commuting square in $\Iop$ to be \emph{independent} if the associated square (with opposite orientation) of functions in $\I$ is a pullback in $\I$ (or equivalently in $\Set$).
+Since all maps in $\I$ are obviously monomorphic, all maps in $\Iop$ are epimorphic. \begin{proposition} The category $\Iop$ carries independent pullback structure satisfying the descent property. and it has pairings. \end{proposition} \begin{proof}[Description of structure] Define a commuting square in $\Iop$ to be \emph{independent} if the associated square (with opposite orientation) of functions in $\I$ is a pullback in $\I$ (or equivalently in $\Set$).
 A commuting square in $\Iop$ is then an independent pullback if and only if the associated square of functions in $\I$ is a pushout in $\Set$ (but not necessarily in $\I$).
-Every cospan in $\Iop$ completes to an independent pullback by taking the pushout in $\Set$ of the associated span of functions in $\I$.
+Every cospan in $\Iop$ completes to an independent pullback by taking the pushout in $\Set$ of the associated span of functions in $\I$. \end{proof}

-For the construction of pairings, a span in $\Iop$ gives rise to a cospan of functions in $\I$.
+\begin{proposition} The category $\Iop$ has pairings. \end{proposition} \begin{proof}[Description of structure] A span in $\Iop$ gives rise to a cospan of functions in $\I$.
 The pairing in $\Iop$ is given by the pushout in $\Set$ of the pullback in $\I$ (or $\Set$) of this cospan of functions. \end{proof}

 A presheaf $P \in \Psh(\Iop)$ is just a covariant functor $P \colon \I \to \Set$.
 The description of independent squares above, means that Theorem~\ref{theorem:sheaf-nice}, in the case of $\sCat{C} = \Iop$, specialises to the well-known characterisation that a presheaf $P \in \Psh(\Iop)$ is an atomic sheaf if and only if the covariant functor $P \colon \I \to \Set$ preserves pullbacks (see, e.g., \cite[A 2.1.11(h)]{johnstone}).
 This property enables the result below to be established by constructing supports in $\Iop$ as a multiple pullbacks in $\I$ over all representable factorisations, of which there are only finitely many.